hyperledger/indy-hipe/text/diddoc-conventions/README.md

 # Summary
 [summary]: #summary

 This is one of a series of HIPEs that together enable interoperability across implementations of Hyperledger Indy Agents, and ideally in the future, Agents rooted in other self-sovereign identity ecosystems.
-In this HIPE the use of the DID Doc is considered and conventions defined that if followed will aid in accomplishing the interoperability goal.
+In this HIPE the use of the DIDDoc is considered and conventions defined that if followed will aid in accomplishing the interoperability goal.

 In order to send a message from one Identity to another, the sending Identity must know something about the Receiver's domain - the Receiver's configuration of Agents.
 This HIPE outlines some aspects of how a domain MUST populate a DIDDoc it shares with other entities either on a Public Ledger or via a microledger.
 In both cases, the other identity resolving and viewing the DIDDoc must be able to use the information in the DIDDoc to communicate with the owning Identity.

+There are a series of related HIPEs that combine with this HIPE to address the interoperability of Agents, including in particular, Agent Messages, DIDDoc Conventions, and Cross Domain Messaging.
+Those HIPEs should be considered together in understanding Agent-to-Agent interoperability.
 The goal of these related HIPEs is to define the rules that domains MUST follow to enable the delivery of Agent Messages from a Sending Agent to a Receiver Agent in a secure and privacy-preserving manner.

 # Motivation
 [motivation]: #motivation